jonlpersson/ed-latimore/site/_posts/2022-06-25-business-and-life-lessons-from-the-notorious-b-i-g-s-10-crack-commandments.md

 >
 > —Jadakiss

-## Business and life lessons from The Notorious B.I.G.'s 10 crack commandments
+## Business and life lessons from The Notorious B.I.G.’s 10 crack commandments

 ![Biggie with the 10 Crack Commandments](/assets/images/drafts/10-crack-commandments-1.jpeg "Biggie with the 10 Crack Commandments"){: width="300" height="300"}

 ## 1\.
 Never let anyone know how much money you have.

-> *Rule Number Uno, never let no one know<br>How much dough you hold cause you know<br>The cheddar breed jealousy 'specially<br>If that man fucked up, get yo' ass stuck up*
+> *Rule Number Uno, never let no one know<br>How much dough you hold cause you know<br>The cheddar breed jealousy ‘specially<br>If that man fucked up, get yo’ ass stuck up*

 The only thing that will make a person hate you more than doing better than them is if you openly display and celebrate your success.